muratk5n/thirdwave/en/README.md

 ---

 Such colorful speeches though..
-I've seen some in the Senate.
 I'd be impressed if the speechmakers weren't so full of shit.

 ---